 What makes or breaks a great shot?
 You have all the necessary elements to create that perfect photograph.
 The light is impeccable, your subject is ready, your composition is picture-perfect.
 You click with confidence and then notice later that your focus is off.
 How frustrating!
 What happened?

 You must master your camera’s focus modes if you want to have those impeccably sharp images with flawless focus every time.
-If there’s one thing that you can’t “fix” in an editing software it’s a badly focused photograph.
+If there’s one thing that you can’t “fix” in a photo editing software it’s a badly focused photograph.

 What Is Camera Focus?